 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where cryolite typically forms.
+Look in granite pegmatites country, the host setting where cryolite typically forms.
 If you start seeing siderite, galena, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a pseudocubic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.